-- After a student submits the transfer transcripts to TWU and paid admission fees, the Office of Student Records evaluates – enters the data from the transcript and assigns equivalencies for the TWU transcript.
+- After a student submits the transfer transcripts to TWU and paid admission fees, the Office of Admission Processing evaluates – enters the data from the transcript and assigns equivalencies for the TWU transcript.
 Original transcripts are imaged for electronic retrieval.

-- If a student enters as a post-baccalaureate student, the Office of Student Records does not evaluate and list all the courses taken for the first degree.
+- If a student enters as a post-baccalaureate student, the Office of Admission Processing does not evaluate and list all the courses taken for the first degree.
 [If a student is enrolling as a post- baccalaureate student for a second degree, the student, with advisor approval, may submit a request that specific courses for be evaluated for equivalency with TWU core courses or core areas.]

 TWU Transfer Articulation Agreements

 - List the approved plans for students who complete two years at the community college and complete the degree at TWU.

 - Transfer Equivalency Guides: Dallas County, Collin County, Tarrant County, and North Central Texas Community Colleges.